Austria-Hungary: 1918: Demise, disintegration, dissolution

+By 1918, the economic situation had deteriorated and governmental failure on the homefront ended popular support for the war.
+The Austro-Hungarian monarchy collapsed with dramatic speed in the autumn of 1918.
+Leftist and pacifist political movements organized strikes in factories, and uprisings in the army had become commonplace.
 As the war went on, the ethnic unity declined; the Allies encouraged breakaway demands from minorities and the Empire faced disintegration.
-As it became apparent that the Allied powers would win World War I, nationalist movements, which had previously been calling for a greater degree of autonomy for various areas, started pressing for full independence.
-In the capital cities of Vienna and Budapest, the leftist and liberal movements and opposition parties strengthened and supported the separatism of ethnic minorities.
-The multiethnic Austro-Hungarian Empire started to disintegrate, leaving its army alone on the battlefields.
+With apparent Allied victory approaching, nationalist movements seized ethnic resentment to erode social unity.
 The military breakdown of the Italian front marked the start of the rebellion for the numerous ethnicities who made up the multiethnic Empire, as they refused to keep on fighting for a cause that now appeared senseless.
 The Emperor had lost much of his power to rule, as his realm disintegrated.